adeep/bitwarden_reddit/cannot_login.md

 This is critical if you have failed to enable 2FA on your vault; make sure you have access to your email account, where you will get the email verification codes.

-1. Uninstall the app, (Do not worry if you cannot "log out" before doing the uninstall.)
+1. Uninstall the app.
+Do not worry if you cannot "log out" before doing the uninstall.
 2. Delete the local storage of the app--make sure the uninstall did not leave traces of the app on your system.
+   Do not trust the uninstaller; see if there is other [local storage](https://bitwarden.com/help/data-storage/) that the uninstaller may have missed.
 3. Reboot your device,
 4. Reinstall the app from a fresh download.
 5. Try to log in again.

-You can create a new post to get further help.
+If this particular Bitwarden client continues to misbehave, but you have ruled out a username/passwordr issue, you can create a new post to get further help.
 Try to describe the problem as detailed as possible, what exact error message you get (ideally with a screenshot, but make sure to blur any personal and sensitive data), maybe what you already tried (and didn’t work) etc.

-You can always contact [Bitwarden support](https://bitwarden.com/contact/).
+You can also contact [Bitwarden support](https://bitwarden.com/contact/) and create a new trouble ticket.

-If you believe you have found a bug--you have “other” or “weird” error messages--you can also report it on GitHub ([here](https://github.com/bitwarden/clients/issues) for the browser extension, desktop app, web vault and CLI, [here](https://github.com/bitwarden/android/issues) for the Android mobile app and Android Authenticator app, and [here](https://github.com/bitwarden/ios/issues) for the iOS mobile app and
+If you believe you have found a bug--you have “other” or “weird” error messages--you can report it on GitHub ([here](https://github.com/bitwarden/clients/issues) for the browser extension, desktop app, web vault and CLI, [here](https://github.com/bitwarden/android/issues) for the Android mobile app and Android Authenticator app, and [here](https://github.com/bitwarden/ios/issues) for the iOS mobile app and